IOX-tech/BinrApps/README.md

-# BlueApps
+# BinrApps
-An open source based Architecture for combining Web technology and Python Backend
+Binr (pronounced as Biner) is an open source based Architecture for combining Web technology and Python Backend

 ---

-### What is BlueApps?
+### What is BinrApps?
-Blorch Apps is an alternative to Electron.
+Binr Apps is an alternative to Electron.
 It utilizes web technologies for front end and uses Python as Backend Instead of NodeJS.

 ---

-### 5 reasons to choose BlueApps:
+### 5 reasons to choose BinrApps:
 + Open Source
 + Use Chrome/Chromium Tools in Web Render
 + Easy Encryption Tools Provided